-About Medicare Supplement Plans F, G, and N
+About Medicare Supplement Insurance Plans F, G, and N

 Once you’re enrolled in Medicare Part A and Part B, you may want additional coverage through a Medicare Supplement (Medigap) insurance policy.
 Medicare Supplement insurance Plans F, G, and N are three of the 10 standardized Medicare Supplement insurance plans offered in most states.
 (Massachusetts, Minnesota, Wisconsin have their own versions of Medicare Supplement.)

 Medicare Supplement insurance plans are offered by private insurance companies and can help you pay for out-of-pocket costs for services covered under Original Medicare (Part A and Part B).
 They’re standardized in most states, meaning that different insurance companies must offer the same basic benefits for plans of the same letter.
 Plans F, G and N are three of the most comprehensive plans.
 Plan F covers 9 benefits, Plan G covers 8 benefits and Plan N covers 7 benefits.
 Other Medicare Supplement insurance plans, such as Plan A, cover as few as 4 benefits.

 Benefits that plans F, G and N may cover